Homepage

 Working with the Code and Files

-Last edit: May 21, 2024
+Last edit: Dec 03, 2024

 One of the core concepts of platformOS is that you never work offline.
-You edit the files in your local filesystem with your favourite code editor, but you are constantly connected to your instance so that the platformOS engine can interpret and parse your codebase.
+You edit the files in your local filesystem with your favorite code editor, but you are constantly connected to your instance so that the platformOS engine can interpret and parse your codebase.

 You write code locally, but it is executed remotely.